coryallegory/MSJSONDate/README.md

 ### Usage

-Operations can take place using MSJSONDate class methods, or the MSJSONDate category for NSDate instances.
+Operations can take place using either the MSJSONDate class methods, or the MSJSONDate category for NSDate instances.

 Example snippet: